 The completion of the Clery Annual Security Report (ASR) is assigned to the Assistant Director of Education/Student Services and Title IX Coordinator, who is chairperson of the AIAM Safety and Security Committee.
-The Assistant Director of Education/Student Services and Title IX Coordinator requests AIAM's crime statistics annually from the Columbus Police Department.
-Although not required to maintain a crime log, annual data logged in by the Director of Student and Graduate Success/Title IX Coordinator from Universal Crime/Incident Report Forms is also reviewed as part of the Annual Security Report preparation process.
-Campus crime data is entered into the Campus Safety and Security Survey by the Campus Safety Survey Administrator (CSSA) prior to the published data collection close date.
-The Assistant Director of Education/ Student Services and Title IX Coordinator prepares the initial report for review by the Campus Safety and Security Committee.
-Upon security committee and Campus President approval, the report is distributed to the AIAM campus community.
+The Assistant Director of Education/Student Services and Title IX Coordinator (ADOE/SS) requests AIAM's crime statistics annually from the Columbus Police Department.
+Although not required to maintain a crime log, annual data logged in by the ADOE/SS/Title IX Coordinator from Universal Crime/Incident Report Forms is also reviewed as part of the Annual Security Report preparation process.
+Campus crime data is entered into the Campus Safety and Security

+Survey by the Campus Safety Survey Administrator (CSSA) prior to the published data collection close date.
+The ADOE/SS/Title IX Coordinator prepares the initial report for review by the Campus Safety and Security Committee.
+Upon committee and Campus President approval, the report is distributed to the AIAM campus community.
 Members of the AIAM campus community are urged to use this report as a reference for safe practices on and off campus.
-This report is made available on Populi and the AIAM website at http://www.aiam.edu/consumer info/.
-Anyone desiring a hard copy of the security report can request one from the Director of Student and Graduate Success/Title IX Coordinator or the Admissions Department.